Skip to main content

 Step Four: Outlining with a Paint Marker

-I used a white paint marker to outline the flowers and added outlines to some areas on the tissue paper.
+I outlined the flowers with a white paint marker and added outlines to some areas on the tissue paper.

 Paint marker and wooden bunny head